shimaore/black-metal/queuer.coffee.md

             yield b_call.load()
             b_agent_key = yield b_call.get_local_agent()

-Let each call-leg know which agent is connected to.
+Let each call-leg know which agent it is connected to.
 (This includes _not_ being connected to an agent.)

             yield a_call.set_remote_agent b_agent_key
             yield b_call.set_remote_agent a_agent_key